jul0105/last-byte.github.io/_posts/2019-04-03-angr-introduction-part2.1.md

 ![ssod0]({{site.baseurl}}/img/ssod0.png)

 As you can see I highlighted in red the code paths we are not interested in (leading to `wrong()`), in green the one we are interested in (leading to "That is correct!") and in blue the instruction from which angr will start the analysis.
 Instead of taking note of every address taking to `wrong()` we can simply use the address of the function to drop every state that reaches it.
 Let's have a look at `fromhex()` and see if we can rule out any uninteresting paths.
+Also, we want to avoid the code path that starts @ `0x8048670` because it's the one that complains about the lack of input and closes the program immediately.

 ![ssod1]({{site.baseurl}}/img/ssod1.png)